 Soomi has been featured in the TDR (The Drama Review), New York Times, Huff Post, Timeout NY, Culturebot, SinoVision, Oregon Arts Watch, KBOO radio, Radio Zamunda, Blastingnews, Gay City News, KoreAm Journal, Phildelphia Inquirer, WHYY Radio, Philadelphia Dance Journal, Asiance magazine, Kung Fu magazine, The Korea Times, L.A.
 Times, nytheatre.com and PBS's show Asian America (episode title: downtown writers and performers).

 Guest Artist: Guest speaker at Lehman College, Marymount Manhattan College, Devising workshop hosted by APANO in Portland, Or., Invited participant in the National Directing and Ensemble Creation Institute, co-founded by Art2Action and Pangea World Theatre (July, 2017).
 Presentation, lecture and workshop at Harvard University April 2017.
 Featured artist at the 2016 New York City Asian American Student Conference (NYCAASC), Oregon State University 2014, lecturer and workshop on devising movement.
 Other workshops: Emerge NYC, Baruch guest artist and Asian Arts Initiative.

 Chang(e) was presented in December 2017 by Boomarts in Portland Or.
 Essay published in the Fall Edition of the Drama Review written by Professor Vivian L. Huang titled: "What Shall We Do?"
 Kathy Change, Soomi Kim, and Asian Feminist Performance on Campus

-Her new work, "Body Through Which the Dream Flows" ran at the New Ohio Theatre's Ice Factory 2022 and will premiere at The Tank fall 2022.
+Her new work, "Body Through Which the Dream Flows" was presented at the New Ohio Theatre's Ice Factory 2022 and premiered at The Tank in the fall of 2022.